ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 All the perks in the resource shop will be repeatable so players can buy multiple of the same perk.

 !!! warning "Perk names must be unique.
-If the **Create Perk** is disabled, check for an existing perk with the same name."
+If the **Create Perk** button is disabled, check for an existing perk with the same name."

 ![!All Perks](../img/PerksTutorial/perks_manager_all_perks.png){: .center loading="lazy" }